auth0/docs/articles/policies/rate-limits.md

 (*) In all instances above, **Free** includes tenants on the Free plan, as well as the non-production tenants of enterprise customers.
 :::

-## Rate Limits on Database Logins
+## Limits on Database Logins

 For database connections Auth0 limits certain types of repeat login attempts depending on the user account and IP address.
-For more information on this, see [Rate Limits on User/Password Authentication](/connections/database/rate-limits).
+For more information, see [Rate Limits on User/Password Authentication](/connections/database/rate-limits).